-This form is to be completed if you are offered the job.
-Applicants Declaration.
-Please tick either a) or b) below.
-Having read and understood the information above and the role description, I declare that: a) I am not aware of any health conditions or disability which may impair my ability to undertake effectively the duties of the position which I have been offered b) I do have a health condition or disability which might affect my work and which might require special adjustments to my work or at my place of work. c) Sickness Absence - How many sick days have you had over the past 2 years (including if you were not working - give reasons below if more than 10 days in total) Return the completed form along with your acceptance letter to your recruitment officer.
+s form is to be completed if you are offered the job.
+This form is to blicants Declaration.
+Applicants De ase tick either a) or b) below.
+Please tick eith ring read and understood the information above and the role description, I declare that: Having read ar a) I am not aware of any health conditions or disability which may impair my ability to undertake effectively the duties of the position which I have been offered a) b) I do have a health condition or disability which might affect my work and which might require special adjustments to my work or at my place of work. b) c) Sickness Absence - How many sick days have you had over the past 2 years (including if you were not working - give reasons below if more than 10 days in total) c) Return the completed form along with your acceptance letter to your recruitment officer.
 Name: Signed: Date: